 Since then Malook, who was the prosecution lawyer in the case of the murder of Punjab Governor Taseer, has been under 24-hours protection.
 Ahead of the hearing in Islamabad on 8 October he told AP News, “I have lost my health.
 I am a high blood pressure patient, my privacy is totally lost.
 You have to be in hiding,” as everyone knew his identity.
 “They look at this house and they know this is the home of a person who can be killed at any time by angry mullahs,” he said.

-Pakistan’s Supreme Court is the last possibility for Noreen to see her death sentence repealed or she has to appeal to the President for mercy.
+Pakistan’s Supreme Court was the last possibility for Noreen to see her death sentence repealed, though had the court rejected her appeal she could have appealed to the president for mercy.

 Bibi’s case has attracted global attention, much of it critical of Pakistan’s anti-blasphemy laws, which critics contend are routinely abused as a pretext to settle personal scores.